Vitamins vegan

 You can read more about vitamin D and how to get enough in our article.

-Make sure you get omega-3
+Make sure you get your omega-3s

 Zinc, selenium and riboflavin